 When a group of sports wagering operators in August submitted paperwork in California for a 2022 ballot initiative that would legalize digital betting, the response was oddly quiet.
-Just weeks before, after a group of four cities that have card clubs offered up its take on the topic, the state’s tribes were vehemently opposed and both operators and tribes were scratching their heads about who was behind it and how it would play out.
+Just weeks before, after a group of four cities that have card clubs offered up its take on the topic, the state’s tribes were vehemently opposed to California sports betting and both operators and tribes were scratching their heads about who was behind it and how it would play out.

 But on and since Aug.
 31, the response has been, well, crickets, in what would be the biggest sports betting state in the U.S. to offer live sports wagering.

 “I think no one is reacting right away, and that is the right move,” said James Siva, chairman of the California Nations Indian Gaming Association, during Victor Rocha’s weekly The New Normal webinar Sept.
 8. “I think they want to sit back and see if anyone breaks ranks.”

 Said Rocha: “It’s not hated like the card club [proposal].
 That was a hard ‘no.’ It’s, ‘Ah, we’ll think about it.’
 Here we are, the Vikings have landed, the question is if they come bearing gifts?”

 The Vikings — aka, national operators Bally’s, BetMGM, DraftKings, FanDuel, Penn National/Barstool Sportsbook, and WynnBET, plus Fanatics — believe they have landed bearing gifts.
 As a coalition, they have framed the proposal as “complementary” to the tribes’ bid to legalize retail sports betting at tribal casinos and horse race tracks, but not at card clubs, with whom the tribes have a long-standing feud.
 It calls for higher licensing fees for commercial operators than tribes, it does not address retail wagering in any form, and it would require operators to partner with a tribe.